DaDarkWizard/TextAdventure/about_game_development/GDD.md

 ### Items:

 There will be many items in the world.
+Items are considered resources.
 Items have name, weight and descriptions/lore.
 Various subclasses of items have been imagined.
 Food, having hunger and thirst fields.
 Equipment containing stat changes, effects/curses, durability and charges, material, legendary items uniquely created, consumable items with Numberofuses, effects, and status fields, potions as a subclass of consumable items, interactables, and holders containing a Maxweight field.
 Items can be placed in a player’s inventory.
+It has been suggested Items be coded using a markup language rather than being individually hard coded.

+### Laws:

+Laws may be created by the ruling class or guilds.
+Guilds can set up laws in their area of control that have to be followed.
+Unanswered questions about laws are on how are how they are created, and how the power structure is set up.

 ### Loading/Saving:

 A player will be able to save and load their character to control be able to use their character when they choose.
 A login will be used to connect players to their characters.

+### Locations:

+The game world will include a main city (or cities), temples and a lot of mazes.
+It is suggested the world is a starting civilization, and that some locations may be designed as part of game play.

 ### Maps:

 Maps will be randomly generated as mazes in a 2-D environment, with players and monsters occupying spaces on the map.
+There was discussion if one level builds on top of another, if a city was to be surrounded by mazes or something else.
+Some maps will be generated once during the game, and other maps randomly generated on demand.

+### Medicine:

+Medicine used to heal players include potions, surgeries through doctors, herbal remedies, and healing crystals, along with a player healing over time.
+Medicine can give buffs, but healing takes time and is not instantaneous.

 ### Monsters: